On this page...

 281--Iowa Administrative Code 97.3(257) – Supplementary weighting plan for at-risk students.

 97.3(1) Uses of funds.
 Funding generated by the supplementary weighting plan for at-risk students shall be used to develop or maintain at-risk programs, which may include alternative school programs.

 97.3(2) Calculation of funding.
 Funding for the supplementary weighting plan for at-risk students is calculated as follows:

-a.
-Adding a weighting for each resident student of one hundred fifty-six one-hundred-thousandths, and
+- Adding a weighting for each resident student of one hundred fifty-six one-hundred-thousandths.

 Identification of students in each district is highly dependent on student(s) needs.
 Each school district will be different and the process dynamic.
 It is important that each district identify individual students at risk of school failure and use caution not to identify groups or clusters of students or even schools with a large concentration of high risk students.
 Early Warning Systems are crucial for future success and each system should have two components.
 One is the identification process and the second is using the data for selection and implementation of research-based intervention programs.

 - 15 Effective Strategies for Dropout Prevention – More detailed information about each of the 15 Effective Strategies for Dropout Prevention can be found at the National Dropout Prevention Center's website